aave/aave-v3-core/README.md

 ## Getting Started

-You can install `@aave/protocol-v2` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:
+You can install `@aave/protocol-v2` as an NPM package in your Hardhat, Hardhat or Truffle project to import the contracts and interfaces:

 `npm install @aave/protocol-v2`